elephantscale/es-training-new/docker/slides/Docker_Intro.md

 ## Removing a Container
  * `docker rm` does **NOT** delete the container **image**.
-   - The container image is from Docker Hub.
+   - The container image is from Docker Hub or another repo.
    - It is stored locally in our local repo.
- * It deletes tehe container instance
+ * It deletes the container instance
    - The instance will container an overlay
    - Any changes to the original image are the overlay.
    - This is why we need OverlayFS in Docker.